 Tina Lux is a Special Education teacher who holds a Masters of Educational Administration.
 She has lived in Bensenville for 18 years.
 Tina is a voracious reader who uses the library’s facilities and resources weekly with her husband, and two children by checking out materials and attending programs and activities.
 Tina appreciates and supports the mission of the library to provide access to all information to all patrons.

 Jim Ricker first moved to Bensenville shortly before his 5th birthday.
 He enjoyed the extra opportunities to read starting with the original wood frame at the corner of Church and Irving Park.
 A 2010 Phi Theta Kappa graduate of COD, Jim received his Clerical Accounting Certificate in 2013.
 Jim was elected to the Bensenville Library Board in 2015 and accepted a position on the Finance Committee to help continue the strong benefits to Bensenville that the library has established.
-Jim is active in the Roselle UMC, including 3 years as a counter.
-Jim has continued working the last 17 years at Bridgeway of Bensenville in a number of capacities, sharing and caring with the seniors who live there.
+Jim is a member at Roselle UMC, including 5 years served as a counter.
+Jim has continued working the last 20+ years at Bridgeway of Bensenville in a number of capacities, now as Office Manager – Security.
+Jim enjoys sharing and caring with the seniors who live there.
 Recently married for the first time, Jim wants to continue to make Bensenville a good place to live and learn.